Choosing a domain name is the first thing you need to do when you are about to start a blog.

 It’s not an easy job.
 You might find it difficult after discovering that all the cool names are registered.

 Because of the unavailability of the desirable names, many people go with a random name and make some common mistakes.

-To avoid those mistakes and make things easier for you, I am going to share 10 tips for choosing a domain name.
+To avoid those mistakes and make things easier for you, I am going to share 10 tips for choosing a good domain name for your blog

 1. Keyword Rich Vs Branded Domain Name

 The very first thing you need to decide whether you want to choose a keyword-rich domain or a branded domain name.

 If you don’t know the difference between the two types of domains, here’s an example for you.

 Both are products related sites.
 But only the first domain name contains the keyword “Products”.
 So it’s a keyword-rich domain name.
 The second domain name is a unique name which is more branded than the first one.

 Keywords Rich Domain can be two types – Exact Match Domain (EMD) and Partial Match Domain (PMD).
 Let’s see an example:

 - Partial Match Domain: BestProducts.com